-What are the requirements for an unemployed loan?
+What eligibility requirements must be met for an unemployed loan?

-- Your assets.
-If you own a car or a boat outright or have some equity in a property, your application may have a greater chance of being approved.
+- Assets.
+If an applicant owns assets such as a vehicle or has equity in a property, the application may have a greater chance of being approved.
 This is because the lender may use this as security for the loan.

-There is a number of different loan options for those who are unemployed, between jobs or receiving benefits.
+There are a number of different loan options for those who are unemployed, between jobs or receiving government benefits.